UTSCC09/project-cloud-developer/README.md

 ### Challenge Factor

 * Oauth: email confirmation and Google sign in.
-* Non-trivial frontend: 3D bar graphs with gradient color calculated based on the optimal ranges for each category.
+* Non-trivial frontend: 3D bar graphs with gradient color calculated based on the optimal ranges for each category, animated wobble hover, and realtime height updates based on the currently running timer for the current user and their friends.
-* Websocket, Real-time interactions: current status, current running timer and record the time when user closes/open app or the app is no longer active.
+* Websocket: real-time interactions of current status (online/offline) and current running timer of friends.
 * Service workers: send email of user's information and automatically update slacker score every Monday.
 * Nginx as proxy server.